PsyTeachR/ads-v1/docs/06-joins.md

 ### intersect() {#intersect}

-`intersect()` returns all rows in two tables that match exactly.
-The columns don't have to be in the same order.
+`dplyr::intersect()` returns all rows in two tables that match exactly.
+The columns don't have to be in the same order, but they have to have the same names.

 ```r